opensource-projectteam16/Vamap/README.md

 See also the list of [contributors](https://github.com/opensource-projectteam16/Vamap/blob/master/Contributor.md) who participated in this project.

+## How to open an issue
+If you have found any issue from our project, Please check our issue template and open yours.

+## How to send a pull request
+If you have accepted an issue, then you can send us a pull request.
+Please check our pull request template before you send it.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/opensource-projectteam16/Vamap/blob/master/LICENSE.md) file for details